daviddoret/punctilious/project/docs_to_integrate/formula.md

 A _formula_ is a tuple (𝒰, 𝑟, 𝘗) where:

 - 𝒰 is the universe-of-discourse,
-- 𝑟 is a relation,
+- 𝑟 is a connective,
 - 𝘗 is a finite ordered-set of parameters of cardinality > 0.

 ## Python implementation